shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-create-vm-assessment.md

-## Hands-On Lab: Exercise 2: Set up your environment on Azure to migrate servers
+## Lab 02: Set up your environment on Azure to migrate servers

+### Estimated Duration: 60 minutes

+## Lab Objectives

+In this lab, you will perform the following tasks:

+- Task 1: Create a migration assessment
+- Task 2: Configure dependency visualization

 ### Task 1: Create a migration assessment